Surrender and Vulnerability are often used interchangeably but they are not the same. To be vulnerable is to be seen. To surrender is to allow.

 Reformation is preferred over complete disillusionment.
 By this I mean, it is fine to acknowledge our vices–“The first step is admitting you have problem”–but it is not okay to indulge in parts of ourselves that generate chaos.
 The lovers and partners we choose are suppose to support stability.
 Chaos should always be avoided because the disillusionment of control makes everyone uncomfortable.

 I want to be clear, enabling destructive behavior is different than chaotic energy.
 What is the difference?
-Most obviously, the difference is the results.
+Most obviously, it is the results.
 Enabling destructive behavior will ultimately lead to destruction–bankruptcy, ill-health, death, insignificance.
 Chaos in its simplest form is uncertainty.
 Engaging in your first homosexual relationship will create a feeling of uncertainty, but it is not inherently destructive.
 Conversely, I believe choosing a partner exclusively because they can provide the stability of material goods/experiences (money, power, drugs) is a form of self-neglect.
 The relationship will be transactional and, therefore, unfulfilling.
 Chaos is avoided for the illusion of safety.

 Chaos in relationships are problematic because they trigger fear and open the door for abuse.
 This is why the Reformer ideal is preferred because it is assumed control will reign.
 What if two manipulative narcissists date, or obsessive depressives, or angry workaholics?
 Shouldn’t the narcissist learn empathy and the addict restraint and the busy-bee rest?
 Wouldn’t their mirrored union inherently enable self-sabtogue and destruction?
 This bias is based on the purity spectrum.
 The abstinent reformer purifies the corrupt abuser.
 This denies the shadow inherent in all people.
-The sadist needs the masochist.
+The sadist needs the masochist; the masochist needs the sadist.
 Both are equal in blame.
 So while the potential for destruction is higher in a union based on mutual shadow so is the potential for healing.
 This relationship will either validate the false ego into enabling the most abusive and fearful parts of themselves or it will provide the opportunity for the individuals to truly see themselves.
 It is a surrender into the most unconscious parts of the self–free from external confrontation.
 This is the Twin Flame.
 Isn’t it romantic?

 Let go of controlling your environment.
 Surrender to the Chaos of Nature and the Providence of God.
 Pulling out the chaos within and healing the separation is the key to finding balance and peace within which is what people truly desire when they seek control.
-Integrating the self removes the fear that holds us back from remaining in a meditative state aka the humbling surrender.
+Integrating the Self removes the fear that holds us back from remaining in a meditative state aka the humbling surrender.

 And you say you’ve been humbled in love